singingwolfboy/netlify-home/_posts/2015-11-6-a-step-by-step-guide-jekyll-netlify-cms.md

 ```
 $ git clone my-repo-url
 ```
+### **Netlify CMS: Local Environment**

-#### 4. The Netlify Git API.
+#### 1. The Netlify Git API.
-Since we want to show how this all work on your local computer as well, we will download the netlify-git-api that corresponds to your OS.
+Since we want to show how this all work on your local computer as well as online, we will download the netlify-git-api that corresponds to your OS.

 Go to the [Netlify Git API](https://github.com/netlify/netlify-git-api/releases) releases page and download the relevant version for your OS.